RakaDoank/carbon-react-native/README.md

   ],
 }
 ```
+Then, run `npx react-native-asset` to link the fonts

 ## Initialize
 This library depends on React Context to use the color tokens correctly based on the current color scheme.
 You have to wrap your whole React App once with `<CarbonReactNative>`